I recently wrote about bounce rate.

 That being said, we need to address dwell time as perhaps the most important user engagement metric.

-Dwell time represents the time spent on a website from the first moment you enter to the moment you exit.
-That being said, longer dwell time can be used as an indicator that your article has answered the query properly.
+As you probably know, longer time on page can be used as an indicator that your article has answered the user’s search query properly.

 Unfortunately, there are so many different factors that go into the equation.

-In order to understand the situation better, we will also need to compare dwell time with two other user engagement metrics: time spent on page and bounce rate.
+In order to understand the situation better, we will also need to compare dwell time with another very important user engagement metric – bounce rate.

 Dwell time vs. Bounce rate

-- High bounce rate – Short dwell time = users don’t like the initial page and don’t trust or like your website enough to search further
+- High BR – Short DT = users don’t like the initial page and don’t trust or like your website enough to stay on it further

-- Low bounce rate – Short dwell time = users trust your website enough to search further but they didn’t like any of the pages they visited
+- Low BR – Short DT = users trust or like your website enough to stick around for a while but they don’t like any of the pages they visited

-- High bounce rate – Long dwell time = users likes the page but they either don’t need anything else or don’t trust/ like your website enough to look for other content
+- High BR – Long DT = users like the page they landed on but they either don’t need anything else or don’t trust your website enough to look for other content

-- Low bounce rate – Long dwell time = users like both the page and your website (best case scenario)
+- Low BR – Long DT = users like both the page they initially landed on and and your entire site (best case scenario!)

 Current state of dwell time